HereBeAndre/Tree-O/README.md

 ## License

-This project is open source.
+This project is licensed under the terms of the MIT license.